p1ng/project_mms/README.md

 # project_mms
 A text based adeventure game.
-This is a project for a computer science calss.
+This is a project for a computer science class.